awsdocs/aws-lambda-developer-guide/doc_source/ruby-exceptions.md

 }
 ```

 When you invoke the function from the command line, the AWS CLI splits the response into two documents\.
-To indicate that a function error occured, the response displayed in the terminal includes a `FunctionError` field\.
+To indicate that a function error occurred, the response displayed in the terminal includes a `FunctionError` field\.
 The response or error returned by the function is written to the output file\.

 ```
 $ aws lambda invoke --function-name my-function out